MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-portuguese-portugal.md

 |Open the file to edit its contents.|<span lang="pt-PT">Abra o ficheiro para editar o conteúdo.</span>|
 |Close the file to continue|<span lang="pt-PT">Feche o ficheiro para continuar</span>|

 All commands from the user to the software as well as all descriptions of commands, keystroke functions, and so on, must be translated using the infinitive (<span lang="pt-PT">fazer</span>).

-**Example**
+Example:

 |English|Our style|
 |---|---|